WATCH: HOW TO MAKE THAI PINEAPPLE FRIED RICE

 If you like this Thai Pineapple Fried Rice recipe, please:

 - 2 eggs, lightly beaten

 - 4 green onions, whites chopped, greens cut into ½-inch pieces

 - 3 garlic cloves, roughly chopped

-- 2 cups cold cooked long-grain rice (like Jasmine, white or brown)
+- 2 cups cold cooked rice (white or brown)

 - 1 cup frozen diced carrots and peas, thawed

 - ¼ teaspoon coriander spice